In June 2024 the Abuse in Care Royal Commission of Inquiry delivered its final report Whanaketia – Through pain and trauma, from darkness to light.

 Key dates

-The Survivor Support and Recognition Fund opens for grant applications on 19 February 2025 and closes on 30 June 2026 (or when all funding has been allocated, whichever occurs first).
+A second round of the Survivor Support and Recognition Fund (SSRF) opens for grant applications on 13 November 2025 and closes on Friday 27 February 2026.

 Who can apply?